thegetty/quire-docs/content/docs-v1/install-uninstall.md

 ## Install Quire v1 (macOS)

+1. Download and install the **v18.12.1 release** of Node.js: [https://nodejs.org/download/release/v18.12.1/node-v18.12.1.pkg](https://nodejs.org/download/release/v18.12.1/node-v18.12.1.pkg).
+Node.js enables you to run javascipt on your computer.
-Installing and running Quire requires using the Terminal {{< q-def "command-line shell" >}}.
+2. Installing and running Quire requires using the Terminal {{< q-def "command-line shell" >}}.
 Open it from your Applications/Utilities folder or by pressing Command–Space Bar and typing “Terminal”.

-1. In your Terminal, install Apple’s Xcode (a set of developer tools for your mac) with the command `xcode-select --install`
+3. Install Apple’s Xcode, a set of developer tools for your mac, by cutting and pasting the following command in your Terminal and then hitting "Enter".

-2. Download and install the **v18.12.1 release** of Node.js: [https://nodejs.org/download/release/v18.12.1/node-v18.12.1.pkg](https://nodejs.org/download/release/v18.12.1/node-v18.12.1.pkg).
-Node.js enables you to run javascipt on your computer.
+    ```text
+    xcode-select --install
+    ```

-3. Back in your Terminal, install Quire with the command `npm install --global @thegetty/quire-cli@pre-release`
+4. Back in your Terminal, install Quire with the command

+    ```text
+    npm install --global @thegetty/quire-cli@pre-release
+    ```

     The Quire installation process may take a few minutes, during which time there will be messaging output in your Terminal.
 The only messages of any concern are those labeled as ERROR or ERR.

-4. Confirm installation by running the command `quire --help` in your Terminal.
+5. Confirm installation by entering the following command in your Terminal.

+    ```text
+     quire --help
+     ```

     This should bring up a list of Quire commands.
 If you receive the message "command not found", this means installation was unsuccessful.

 For installation troubleshooting, search or post to our [Discussions Forum](https://github.com/thegetty/quire/discussions).